odulapalli1414/Walmart-Data-Analysis/README.md

 | `rating`                 | Rating                                       | `FLOAT(2, 1)`     |

-# questions that are answered
+# Here are the questions that have been addressed:
 ## Business Questions To Answer
 ## Generic Question